giorgiop94/digital-garden/_notes/Tao Te Ching/Tao Te Ching 18 - When the Tao is forgotten.md

 ---
 title: Tao Te Ching 18 - When the Tao is forgotten
 ---
+---
+title: Tao Te Ching 18 - When the Tao is forgotten
+---
 [[Book - Tao Te Ching - Lao Tzu]]